MolBIFFM/diana/README.md

   }
 }
 ```
-A static upper bound on the number of proteins per community.
+An upper bound on the number of proteins in any community.
 Modules are
 iteratively subdivided until this threshold is met.
 For a more principled
-approach to obtaining smaller communities, consider increasing `"resolution"`.
+alternative approach to obtaining smaller communities, consider increasing
-The adaptive default setting is the number of proteins in the network, resulting
+`"resolution"`.
+The adaptive default setting is the number of proteins in the
-in a single iteration of the community detection algorithm.
+network, resulting in a single iteration of the community detection algorithm.

 ```json
 {